 I was born in Appleton, Wisconsin and grew up in Laurens, South Carolina and Charlottesville, Virginia.
-After studying Anthropology and Classics at the College of Charleston, and an unsuccessful attempt at a graduate school career in the social sciences, and an even more unsuccessful attempt at a musical career in New York, I found himself back in Charlottesville where a nascent art and theater scene was growing in the 1990s.
+After studying Anthropology and Classics at the College of Charleston, and an unsuccessful graduate school career in the social sciences, I found myself back in Charlottesville where a nascent art and theater scene was growing in the 1990s.
 I learned to write plays and comedy sketches as part of Offstage Theatre and Live Arts Theater.

 Since then I’ve written more than two dozen short plays that have seen more than fifty productions in Charlottesville, New York, Boston, and beyond.
-My most popular short works are his ‘Barhoppers’ plays (including Answer Man, Perfect Guy, Tragic Hero, Big Fish Little Fish, Regatta Club Freud, and Haven’t We Met Someplace Before), short comedies set in bars and written to be performed in bars, taverns, pubs, and restaurants.
+My most popular short works are my ‘Barhoppers’ plays–short comedies set in bars and written to be performed in bars, taverns, pubs, and restaurants.
 I’ve been Playwright-In-Residence of Third Man Productions in New York.
 Third Man produced my Barhoppers plays every month at 55 Bar in the West Village for two years, and staged my full-length verse comedy, Shrug Like You Mean It, at the Kraine Theater.
 My short plays Tragic Hero, Big Fish Little Fish, and Answer Man appeared to rave reviews as part of the United Kingdom’s Bite-Size Plays productions in the Brighton Fringe and Edinburgh Fringe.